-2. Ensure that the TSAS damping motor connectors are aligned with the clamp slip line in the upper yoke.

-- 1. Clamp split line (right hand side shown) - 2.
-Connector - 3.
-Tighten the lower yoke clamp bolts to 25 Nm. - 4.
+- Position the forks within the yokes so that the top of the fork outer tube is level with the upper surface of the upper yoke.
+Ensure that the TSAS damping motor connector is aligned with the clamp slip line in the upper yoke. - 2.
+Tighten the lower yoke clamp bolts to 25 Nm. - 3.
 If the forks have been dismantled, carry out the following: - Note the orientation of the adjustable handlebar risers, in order that they can be returned to the same position when the repair operation is complete.